bummbummgarage/bummbummgarage.github.io/privacy-policy.md

 This data is not merged with other data sources.

 This data is recorded on the basis of Art.
-6 Sect.
-1 lit. f GDPR.
+6(1)(f) GDPR.
 The operator of the website has a legitimate interest in the technically error free depiction and the optimization of the operator’s website.
 In order to achieve this, server log files must be recorded.

 ## 5. Analysis tools and advertising